CAFM National Competency Standards

 AFOA's Competency Standards form the basis for the development of the curriculum used in granting credits towards the Certified Aboriginal Financial Manager Program (CAFM) certificate, diploma, and the professional designation.
 They are also used in assessment of practical experience and in the development of the professional CAFM Examination.

 The CAFM competencies were originally developed in 1999 as basis of the CAFM curriculum.
-Seven years later, the role of the Aboriginal financial manager had expanded, the working environment had changed and new skills and knowledge were required of Aboriginal financial managers.
+Seven years later, the role of the Indigenous financial manager had expanded, the working environment had changed and new skills and knowledge were required of Indigenous financial managers.
 Accordingly, in 2006 the CAFM competencies underwent a comprehensive review in conjunction with the CAFM curriculum to ensure that these issues and challenges were addressed.

 - As a basis for the further development of curriculum for the CAFM program

 - To prepare candidates for the CAFM Professional Examination

 - To identify and measure practical work experience requirements

 - To identify areas requiring professional development

 Competencies have been grouped into the following core domains and sub-domains of knowledge and skills.

 [Click on each sub-domain for a full list of competencies under that competency area and for information on which of the CAFM courses meet the requirements of that competency]